2024sabuhiabbasov/unit2_2022-project/README.md

 ## 3. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations.
 ![Average of sensors for Temperature Inside](https://user-images.githubusercontent.com/111758436/207187630-950ef449-8a65-4b10-9fc3-0f0b17800d23.png)
 ![Average of sensors for Humidity Inside](https://user-images.githubusercontent.com/111758436/207187983-2ec6a359-a2c6-47a2-88bf-9a78147fae57.png)

+## 4. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.

+## 5. (HL)The Local samples are posted to the remote server.
+## 6.Create a prediction the subsequent 12 hours for both temperature and humidity.
+## 7. A poster summarizing the visual representations, model and analysis is created.
+The poster includes a recommendation about healthy levels for Temperature and Humidity.

 # Criteria D: Functionality